MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 ==Mark 16:15-18==
 https://www.bible.com/bible/59/MRK.16.15-18

+What is the gospel / the good news?
+Usually in Roman times
 Go in Greek is a plural word which is saying everyone!
 It is not talking about one person but everyone must go and do this.
 Go means travel, to go somewhere, you cannot go and stay still.